Bwaffles/SatisfactoryPlanner/README.md

 ### Vite

 Originally the ui project was created using create react app, but it's since been abandoned and won't be updated anymore.
 I was getting more and more warnings from package vulnerabilities that I couldn't fix.
 I decided I'd migrate from CRA to Vite and using https://www.freecodecamp.org/news/how-to-migrate-from-create-react-app-to-vite/ I was able to do the migration in less than an hour.
 I was debating between Vite and a framework like Next.js.
 While I'm not necessarily against Next.js, it seemed like a lot of extra that I didn't immediately need.
 My main issue to solve was getting rid of the vulnerabilies.
 There is an article in the Next.js docs that describes how to migrate from Vite so if I ever need some new features I can just follow that and migrate again.
 For now, Vite it is.

+### UI Framework

+I'm using [Shadcn](https://ui.shadcn.com) and TailwindCSS for my components and styling.
+Shadcn I'm using the gray theme and I'm manually installing the components as needed.